 No artist may let or sublet their booth either entirely or partially, with or without charge.
 Work of individuals other than those accepted and specified in the artist’s application for entry may not be exhibited or advertised in the booth.

-1) Complimentary coffee, snacks and bottled water will be available at all times at our Artist Hospitality Tent which will be located behind tents numbered (TBA) on our festival layout.
+1) Complimentary coffee, snacks and bottled water will be available at all times at our Artist Hospitality Tent which which will be located at our Information Booth near the clock tower.